-A combination of smaller single-family residences or townhouses.
+A combination of smaller single-family residences or townhouses for independent living.
 All designed with accessibility and convenience of location in mind.

-Apartment style buildings with smaller suites along with common areas for activities and services.
+Apartment style buildings for independent living with smaller suites along with common areas for activities and services.
 (Life Lease or condo).

 LTC (Long Term Care)

 Full nursing care and services controlled by the Ministry of Health.

 One floor level throughout the unit

 Larger bedrooms to allow access for mobility aids and lifts

 Kitchen designed for easy mobility

 Non-slip/trip flooring and transitions

 All doors at least 38" wide